G-Valued Crystalline Deformation Rings in the Fontaine-Laffaille Range: The Monodromy Condition

 The second statement follows a similar argument, beginning by evaluating the $m$th derivative of by \eqref{eq:keyequation} at $u=p$.
 Again, the entries in the left side are in $I_{N_\infty}$.
-We apply the product rule to the terms with $i \geq 2$: using Lemma~\ref{lem:coefficients}(\ref{part:zi}) we see that $z_i$ and its derivatives of order less than $h$ have valuation at least $p$ when evaluated at $u=p$, and by Lemma~\ref{lem:telescoping} $\cA^i_C(L_1(C)) |_{u=p}$ and its derivatives lie in $\g_R'$. \end{proof}
+We apply the product rule to the terms with $i \geq 2$: the $m$th deriviate of the $i$th term is